OnMars2024/linear-regression-taxi-mod/README.md

 # linear-regression-taxi-mod
 A modified version of the file "linear_regression_taxi.ipynb" distributed by Google CoLabs as a part of their ML Crash Course.

+Features Added:
+    Created experiment specific directories.
+These directories contain the relevant model information for each run.

+Features Modified:

 @title Copyright 2023 Google LLC.
 Double-click here for license information.
  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.